Michael Lampton: SuperNova Acceleration Probe (SNAP) Project

-Lampton has been heavily involved with the SNAP project.
-SNAP, the Supernova/Acceleration Probe, will study exploding stars called supernovae, as well as the gentle smearing of the light from distant galaxies due to gravity — called weak gravitational lensing — and put limits on what may or may not be the force driving the outward pull on the Universe.
-SNAP will investigate over one thousand square degrees of sky with a 500 megapixel camera.
+Lampton was heavily involved with the SNAP project.
+SNAP, the Supernova/Acceleration Probe, was to study exploding stars called supernovae, as well as the gentle smearing of the light from distant galaxies due to gravity — called weak gravitational lensing — and put limits on what may or may not be the force driving the outward pull on the Universe.
+SNAP was to investigate over one thousand square degrees of sky with a 500 megapixel camera.